 What better way to learn about oneself and to engage this culturally diverse world than by embarking on the study of a language and a culture other than one's own?!
 The University's Mission Statement defines a liberal education as "preparation for students to lead rich and rewarding lives, rejoicing in the diversity of the world."
 In addition, familiarity with a second language is a necessary tool for successfully living in an increasingly multicultural, multilingual, and interdependent world.

-We offer Chinese (Mandarin), Classical Hebrew, Ancient Greek, French, German, Japanese, Latin, Russian, and Spanish to meet our language requirement.
+We offer Chinese (Mandarin), Ancient Greek, French, German, Japanese, Latin, Russian, and Spanish to meet our language requirement.
 Languages are pursued with the support of a fine faculty, native-speaking language assistants, and a well-equipped Language Learning Center.

 There are several ways in which you might satisfy this requirement for the Bachelor of Arts.
 You may fulfill the language requirement in one of the following ways: